-If you file an OGE 278e, you are required to provide the DEO with written notice of any and all employment negotiations within 3 business days of the beginning of such negotiations.
+If you file an OGE 278e, you are required by the STOCK Act to provide the DEO with written notice of any and all employment negotiations within 3 business days of the beginning of such negotiations.

-You must also file a written notice if you have entered into an agreement for future employment outside the Federal Government within 3 business days of entering into the agreement.
+You must also file a STOCK Act Notice if you have entered into an agreement for future employment outside the Federal Government within 3 business days of entering into the agreement.